PavelShturm85/aircraft_searcher/README.md

 ### Example

-* without parameters, the coordinates of Brussels are used.
+* without parameters, the coordinates of Brussels are used with range 200km.
 ```
 from aircraft_list import AircraftSearcher